piper-audio/piper/README.md

 JSON in Javascript and C++, and using Cap'n Proto in C++.

 This repository contains the basic Piper schema.
-Implementations and utilities can be found in related repositories.
+Implementations and utilities can be found in neighbouring repositories.

 ## Authors and licensing

 Piper was made by Lucas Thompson and Chris Cannam at the Centre for Digital Music, Queen Mary, University of London.

-Copyright (c) 2015-2016 Queen Mary, University of London, provided under a BSD-style licence.
+Copyright (c) 2015-2017 Queen Mary, University of London, provided under a BSD-style licence.
 See the file COPYING for details.